diafygi/diceware-prettyprint/README.md

 dice roll.

-This project is "unhosted", which means it does everything client-side (javascript renders the pages and the dice icons are in css), an no central server is needed.
-If you want to run a local copy of this website, simply right-click and "Save As"!
+This project is "unhosted", which means it does everything client-side (javascript renders the pages and the dice icons are in css) and no central server is needed.
+If you want to run a local copy of this website, simply right-click and "Save Page As"!

 ## What is Diceware?